julelang/manual/src/debugging/index.md

 # Debugging

-Debugging is the process of understanding, detecting and solving bugs in computer software systems.
+Debugging is the process of understanding, detecting, and solving bugs in computer software systems.
 There are many different methods for debugging, such as unit testing and control flow analysis.

 ## Compile for Debugging